zefoy/ngx-perfect-scrollbar/README.md

 <a href="https://badge.fury.io/js/ngx-perfect-scrollbar"><img src="https://badge.fury.io/js/ngx-perfect-scrollbar.svg" align="right" alt="npm version" height="18"></a>

 This is an Angular wrapper library for the [Perfect Scrollbar](https://utatti.github.io/perfect-scrollbar/).
+To use this library you should get familiar with the [Perfect Scrollbar documentation](https://github.com/utatti/perfect-scrollbar/) as well, this documentation only explains details specific to this wrapper.

 See a live example application <a href="https://zefoy.github.io/ngx-perfect-scrollbar/">here</a>.